-If you're bored with traditional cinnamon rolls and are ready to venture out and try a new sweet roll recipe then you're in luck!
+If you're bored with traditional cinnamon rolls and are ready to venture out and try a new sweet roll recipe, then you're in luck!
 These raspberry sweet rolls are what you need!
-Smooth cream cheese filling and juicy raspberries wrapped in a soft, fluffy rolls!
+Smooth cream cheese filling and juicy raspberries wrapped in soft, fluffy rolls!
 Trust me, they are as good as they look!

 Why You'll Love This Recipe